ki-tools/growthstandards/README.md

 - INTERGROWTH newborn size standard including very preterm (functions prefixed with `igb_`)
 - INTERGROWTH fetal growth standard (functions prefixed with `igfet_`)
 - INTERGROWTH gestational weight gain for mothers (functions prefixed with `iggwg_`)
+- INTERGROWTH postnatal growth for preterm infants (functions prefixed with `igprepost_`)

 These growth standards have previously not necessarily been easy to access inside an R analysis.
 In some cases R code has been provided for making conversions with the growth standard but in a form that is difficult to embed and generalize (copying and pasting code that will be frequently used is messy will almost surely lead to errors).
 Some standards are provided only through published coefficients.
 The goal here is to put all the standards into a single package with a unified interface, while providing additional functionality like interpolation for regions where standard's provided tables are sparse.